 Student National Medical Association (SNMA)

 SNMA is a Geisel chapter of a national organization for medical students of color and allies, dedicated to national diversity issues and community service.
 SNMA sponsors a number of events and programs about diversity in the medical fields, and participates in both regional and national SNMA chapter meetings.

-Email: Please contact the Office for Diversity and Inclusion at 650-1553.
+Email: Please contact the Office of Diversity, Inclusion, and Community Engagement (DICE) at 650-1553.